arindam0310018/01-Nov-2022-DevOps-Tshoot__Full-Scoped-PAT-Restricted-By-Org/README.md

 | ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/wji7qjomq3crfz1vu0r5.jpg) |
 | --------- |

-In order to be able to create Full Scope PAT, below actions should be taken:-
+In order to be able to create Full Scoped PAT, below actions should be taken:-

 1. Keep the Policy enabled but add one or more User account/Identity in the allow list; __OR__
 2. Disable the Policy.